Things To Do

 Signature dishes, delicacies and famous food

-Thick corn tortillas filled with cheese, beans, or pork, typically served with curtido (cabbage slaw) and salsa.
+Thick corn tortillas stuffed with cheese, beans, or pork, served with curtido and a tomato salsa.
+Found at most roadside eateries and pupuserías.

 Must-Try!